 The Healing Pool

 In the city of Jerusalem, there was a pool that was called Bethesda.
-Daily, many people (the blind, lame, paralyzed) would lie near there.
+Daily, many people (the blind, lame, and paralyzed) would lie near there.
 These are mentioned most because being the least able to help themselves, they would lie the closest and wait the longest time at the pool.
 They don’t feel they have the ability to arise and walk.

 At one point, an angel came and “troubled” the water, thereby stirring it to release all of its miraculous healing power so that many were healed.